iy4vet/aad-knapsack/algorithms/README.md

 # Algorithms for 0-1 Knapsack

-We present 10 pseudopolynomial time algorithms which attempt to solve the classic 0-1 Knapsack problem.
+We present 10 algorithms which attempt to solve the classic 0-1 Knapsack problem.
-We also present a theoretical analysis of each of these algorithms.
+We also present theoretical analyses of each of these algorithms.

 ## Build